indrajeetgour/learning-spring-xml-anno/README.md

 Means reside only business logic

 ### @Repository
-Called as data Layer, where we do any of the intraction with database like spring jdbc, hibernate, jpa etc
+Called as data Layer, where we do any of the interaction with database like spring jdbc, hibernate, jpa etc